More than 9 out of 10 surveyed employers benefited from engaging with immigrant-serving organizationsLearn More

 Read about the latest insights from TRIEC

-Toronto, ON (June 13, 2018) – Leaders of major professional immigrant associations in the Greater Toronto Area are convening this evening at the YMCA Centre at 20 Grosvenor Street, Toronto Ontario.
-The associations are a part of Professional Immigrant Networks (PINs)...read more
+Toronto, ON (Nov 17, 2022) – Leaders of major professional immigrant associations in the Greater Toronto Area are convening with employers this evening at the Cisco Offices at #2900-88 Queens Quay West, Toronto, Ontario.
+The purpose of the gathering is to address how...read more

 Stay in touch!

 Subscribe to TRIEC’s e-mail newsletters and receive current news and editorial about best practices in diversity and inclusion in the Canadian workplace.